wallento/verilator-contributing-draft/CONTRIBUTING.md

   * Email or post in an issue a statement that you certify your contributions.
   * In any of these cases your name will be added to docs/CONTRIBUTORS and you are agreeing all future contributions are also certified.

 * Most important is we get your patch.
-If you'd like to clean up indentation and related issues ahead of our feedback, that is apprciated.
-Please see the coding conventions in <<fixme-internals.md>>.
+If you'd like to clean up indentation and related issues ahead of our feedback, that is apprciated; please see the coding conventions in <<fixme-internals.md>>.

 #### **Do you have questions?**